rawalraj022/Crowdfunding-platform-for-startups-and-artists/README.md

-# Tech-ParivartanTeam
-Crowdfunding for startups and artists.
+# Crowdfunding website for startups and artists